Georden-Hudson-Gessford/Symbolic-Differentiator/README.md

 Derivative Expression
 ```

-Rather than treating an equation primarily as a string, the compiler-style implementation converts it into a structured representation that can be recursively manipulated.
+Rather than treating an equation primarily as a string (like version 1.2 does), the compiler-style implementation converts it into a structured representation that can be recursively manipulated.

 Each implementation has its own README containing more detailed explanations of its design, supported syntax, current limitations, and usage.